nagars/minecraft_server/README.md

 ## Future Scope
 Many will point out that all this can be done by a single script.
 To reiterate, the point of this exercise was for me to learn and understand.
 It is labourious by design.
 That being said, the next step for me at least is to write a bash script to do all this.
 I am not sure when I will find time between work and other responsibilities but I hope to have it done within a month.
 Let's see.

+Another avenue I am looking at is using port forwarding to have friends access my server through the internet.
+Still, no concrete plans there.

 Thank you so much for checking this out.
 Any feedback or constructive criticism would be very much appreciated.
 Thanks!